International full-service team covering all aspects of construction law

 Our construction team advises on procurement, risk management and disputes for a wide range of clients, including contractors, owners, consultants and insurers.
-We have worked on some of the largest and most technically complex projects in the world, in relation to a wide range of industries, in particular in the energy and infrastructure fields.
+The team's main focus is large international projects, in particular infrastructure and energy.

 What we do in Construction

-Our work can be divided up into three core areas:
+Our work can be divided into three core areas:

 Our experience in Construction